Noovolari/leapp/docs/configuring-integration/configure-aws-single-sign-on-integration.md

     To get started using AWS SSO refer to [this guide](https://docs.aws.amazon.com/singlesignon/latest/userguide/getting-started.html){: target='_blank'}.

-## How to configure an AWS Single Sign-On integration in Leapp
+## How to configure an AWS Identity Center (ex AWS Single Sign-On) integration in Leapp

 1. "Click on the _Add integration_ button in the sidebar"
 2. "Select AWS Single Sign-On as _Integration type_"